skspade/workmux/README.md

 ## Tips

-### Closing tmux windows
+### Closing zellij tabs

-You can close workmux-managed tmux windows using tmux's standard `kill-window` command (e.g., `<prefix> &` or `tmux kill-window -t <window-name>`).
-This will properly terminate all processes running in the window's panes.
-The git worktree will remain on disk, and you can reopen a window for it anytime with:
+You can close workmux-managed zellij tabs using zellij's built-in commands (e.g., `zellij action close-tab`).
+This will terminate processes running in the tab.
+The git worktree will remain on disk, and you can reopen a tab for it anytime with:

 ```bash
 workmux open <branch-name>
 ```

-However, it's recommended to use `workmux merge` or `workmux remove` for cleanup instead, as these commands clean up both the tmux window and the git worktree together.
-Use `workmux list` to see which worktrees have detached tmux windows.
+However, it's recommended to use `workmux merge` or `workmux remove` for cleanup instead, as these commands clean up both the zellij tab and the git worktree together.
+Use `workmux list` to see which worktrees have detached zellij tabs.

 ## Shell completions